arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ## Overview

 This user manual will provide a comprehensive overview of the Portenta C33 board, covering its major hardware and software elements.
-This user manual will also teach you how to set up, configure, and use these features.
+With this user manual, you will learn how to set up, configure and use all the main features of the board.

 ## Hardware and Software Requirements